Mahek-Hotchandani/Coffee_Shop/README.md

 # Overview

-Our project aimsn to experience the essence of excellence at our coffee shop, where quality is brewed into every cup.
+Our project aims to experience the essence of excellence at our coffee shop, where quality is brewed into every cup.
 Discover the best of coffee craftsmanship, where every sip is a journey through the world's finest beans and flavors

 # Features